MRes Microeconomics 2025-26

 Location: 222 Euston Road, room G01

-Lecture Notes and Resources: Materials will be posted below as the course progresses.
+Lecture Notes, Slides, and Other Resources: Materials will be posted below as the course progresses.

-Problem Sets: Please put your problem sets in my mailbox in the faculty common room before Monday's lecture starts.
+Please put your problem sets in my mailbox in the faculty common room by Monday 12:30.

 Test: An in-person test will take place in the last class of the term (9 December 2025).
 This is a closed-book/closed-notes individual test.

-Written Assignment: Please submit your written assignment via the moodle page.
+Written Assignment: Please submit your written assignment here.

 The due date is TBD.
 Do try to have it done earlier so that you can account for unforeseeable situations; there will be no extensions.